andresmegias/richvalues/README.md

 This library require the modules `copy`, `math`, and `itertools`, from the Python’s standard library, and also the libraries NumPy and Pandas.

-You can read the user guide (`userguide.pdf`) to learn how to use it.
+You can read the user guide (`richvalues-userguide.pdf`) to learn how to use it.

 ## Installation